ChilliCream/graphql-platform/src/HotChocolate/README.md

 This will set up all the necessary endpoints to query the GraphQL schema via HTTP GET or HTTP POST.

 By default, the middleware will be configured to listen on `/graphql` for GraphQL requests.
-If you want to use a different endpoint route you can pass the desired route into the UseGraphQL instruction.
+If you want to use a different endpoint route you can pass the desired route into the `MapGraphQL` instruction.

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)